Skip to Content

 • Buying on the streets – Vegas has been known for street sellers who are selling water or soft drinks on the street, which can sometimes be bottles refilled with tap water.
 Check lids are not open or just purchase your drinks from Walgreens or other convenience stores along the strip.

-• Freebies – If someone is handing out free CDs, posters or encouraging photos with your favourite character in costume, it is best to just walk away.
+• Freebies – If someone is handing out free CDs, posters, or encouraging photos with your favorite character in costume, it is best to just walk away.
 Often, you will be given free items and then shaken down for cash once you take the item.

 4. Do NOT pay face value for show tickets